 finder.com's rating: 4 / 5

 - Get a quote if… You want several policy options from a reputable company.

 - Choose a different provider if… You have health problems or are a senior citizen only looking for final expense coverage.

 Depends on policy

 Medical Exam Required

-Andrew Flueckiger is a writer in the insurance and finance fields.
-A licensed insurance agent with a degree from Indiana University and a certified insurance counselor designation, Andrew brings a wealth of knowledge and experience to his articles.
+Andrew Flueckiger is a licensed insurance agent and Certified Insurance Counselor with experience in insurance and finance.
+A graduate of Indiana University, Andrew contributes a wealth of knowledge and experience to Finder.
 When Andrew isn’t writing, reading or practicing insurance, he can be found spending time with his family and playing the guitar.

 MassMutual has an edge over its competitors with its consistent positive reviews and strong financial stability.
 Its many policy options and riders mean you may have a good chance of finding the coverage you’re looking for.

 However, MassMutual’s rates aren’t as competitive for seniors, smokers or people with health problems.
-Before making any decision on a life insurance company, compare your other options.
+Before committing to coverage, compare life insurance companies.